Computing properties of stable configurations of thermodynamic binding networks

-This is enough to prove that $\pcount$ is $\ccomplete{\cnp}$, but to prove a strong hardness of approximation result for $\stablepolycount$, we increase the gap between the two cases to a factor of $j$.
-To do so, we transform $X$ into $T_j(X)$ as Figure~\ref{fig:trans} illustrates.
-We form the disjoint union of $j - 1$ copies of $T(X)$ and merge the monomers for $X' - Y$ together.
-This way $T = T_2$, and in general $T_j$ has the following feature. \begin{claim}
+\aftertheoremindent This is enough to prove that $\pcount$ is $\ccomplete{\cnp}$, but to prove a strong hardness of approximation result for $\stablepolycount$, we scale the gap between the two cases up to a factor of $j$.
+To do so, we transform $X$ into $\ctbn[j]{X}$ as Figure~\ref{fig:trans} illustrates.
+We combine $j - 1$ indexed copies of $\ctbn{X}$ into a single TBN and then merge the $j - 1$ indexed copies of $\mrest$ into a single monomer.
+This way $\ctbn{X}$ is the same as $\ctbn[2]{X}$, and in general we have the following.